Surfing

 04

-Where are the two events in the WSL 2023/2024 Big Wave season taking place?
+Where is the WSL Big Wave season taking place?

-The WSL has just announced the start of the Big Wave season, from November 10, 2023 until March 31, 2024, with Peʻahi (Maui, Hawaii), also known as Jaws, and Praia do Norte (Nazaré, Portugal) as locations for their events.
-Both are highly recognised and respected waves in the big wave community and sites of historic world records.
-They'll also provide a huge challenge for riders coming from all corners of the world to test their own limits.
+The WSL has just announced the start of the Big Wave season, from November 1, 2024 until March 31, 2025, with Portugal's famed Praia do Norte break in Portugal as the location for the event.
+The site of historic world records, Praia do Norte will provide a huge challenge for riders coming from all corners of the world to test their own limits.

 The WSL team will be looking for a consistent forecast that guarantees a minimum of 25 feet [8m] on the wave face throughout the competition.
 If all other conditions are favourable, the organisation will issue a probable start, known as a yellow alert, up to 72 hours before the potential run date of the event.